muxcmux/besedka/README.md

 </script>
 ```

-The configuration object takes the same keys as the command line plus a few additional ones, most
+The configuration object takes the same underscored keys as the command line plus a few additional
-notably the `user` object.
+ones, most notably the `user` object.
+Here's what these keys mean:

 * `site` - Overwrite the site comments on this page will be associated with.
 This is useful when you
   want to share the same comments between different domains.
 * `path` - Overwrite the page the comments are linked to.
 Set this to the canonical path in case
   your page contains dynamic parts in the URL, e.g. `/blog/page/2`

-If set, the following keys will take precedence over the values configured for the current site and
+If set, the following keys will take precedence over the values configured for the current site or
 the default config:

+* `private`
 * `anonymous_comments`
 * `moderated`
 * `comments_per_page`